Wider Curriculum

-Confident Ambitious Repectful Engaged
+Confident Ambitious Respectful Engaged

 Curriculum Statement

-Our curriculum prepares pupils with the essential knowledge and skills for their future.
-We follow a broad and balanced curriculum – the National Curriculum – and have designed a sequenced and progressive format to ensure that lessons build on prior knowledge and enable our pupils to know more and remember more.
 Our curriculum is inspiring and challenging, in order to offer pupils opportunities to grow as unique individuals as well as learners.
-Pupils are given opportunities for practical hands-on experiences for active learning.
-These experiences allow the children to develop their interpersonal skills, build resilience, develop their curiosity and become creative, critical thinkers.
+Pupils are given opportunities for practical hands-on experiences for active learning, collaboration, oracy and enquiry.
+These experiences allow the children to develop their interpersonal skills, build resilience, develop their curiosity and become creative, critical thinkers who enjoy learning.

 Our curriculum is designed to reflect local history, geography and people and ensure that our pupils have wider experiences.
 It provides a base around which teachers develop exciting and stimulating lessons to promote the development of pupils’ knowledge, understanding and skills as part of the wider school curriculum.
 Lessons are enhanced by visits, visitors or experiences (including a varied careers programme) to stimulate and engage children and provide exciting opportunities for our pupils to deepen their understanding and learn about the world around them.